 Her shock was palpable.
 "Spock?"

 She recovered just enough to motion him in and invite him to take a seat in the living room.
 He sat very straight, very rigid.
-Something is very different about him, she mused.
+Something was very different about him.

 "Like a jigsaw puzzle?'